 TikTok – New Features For 16-17 Year Olds

 As well as the changes made for under 16s, TikTok has also updated the privacy settings for 16-17 year olds particularly with the ‘Duet’ and ‘Stitch’ settings.
 This feature allows a user to record and play it alongside another recording.
-Those aged 16-17 will now be only able to duet with their chosen friends whilst under 16s content will not be available for duet by users.
+Those aged 16-17 will now be only able to duet with their chosen friends by default setting whilst under 16s content will not be available for duet by users.